ETS-Android2/smell-kiosk/README.md

 In spite of our initial concern regarding clearing the air prior to delivering a new scent, we found that a scent effectively cleared on its own if we did not actively blow it towards a user.
 Therefore, we did not feel it necessary to implement a complex system to clear a scent.
 Instead, we simply added an exhaust fan separate from the others in order to blow unscented air towards a user and further clear the scent.

 Although we purchased 11 flavors of essential oil, we settled on using 6 flavors: pineapple, mango, strawberry, banana, orange, and peach.
 We settled on these flavors due to their recognizability and popularity in smoothies.

+**Implementation**

+The bulk of our project was hardware based.
+We used 7 80 mm fans to deliver and clear scents.
+We controlled the fans using an Arduino Uno with a pulse-width modulation (PWM) signal to control the fan speed.
+In order to communicate with the Arduino Uno to toggle different fans, we developed an Android app on Android studio.
+The application consists of a carousel of smoothie selections, each one connected to a specific configuration of fans.
+Selecting a flavor causes the application to communicate with the Arduino over Bluetooth and turn on the corresponding fans.

+**User Experience**